Copper up on dollar, strike possibility in Chile

 LONDON: Copper prices rose on Thursday as a softer dollar and worries about a strike in Chile spurred purchases, but plans by top consumer China to manage the supply, demand and prices of commodities capped gains.

-Benchmark copper on the London Metal Exchange was up 0.6% at $10,058 a tonne at 1041 GMT.
-However, prices of the metal used widely in power and construction are down 6% since hitting a record high at $10,747.50 a tonne earlier in May.
+Benchmark copper on the London Metal Exchange traded up 1% at $10,104 a tonne in official rings.
+However, prices of the metal used widely in power and construction are down 6% since hitting a record $10,747.50 a tonne earlier in May.

 "There's been some buying on the back of a lower dollar and the possibility of a strike at Escondida (copper mine in Chile)," a copper trader said.
 "But the rally does seem to have to run out of steam."